 Karnov provides examples of:

-- American Kirby Is Hardcore: The Japanese cover has Karnov in cartoon-y tone, while the North America one (featured above) depicts him in more Boris Vallejo-esque realistic theme.
+- American Kirby Is Hardcore: The Japanese Famicom cover has Karnov in a cartoony style, while the NES cover and North American flyer (the latter being featured above) depicts him in a more Boris Vallejo-esque realistic style.

-- Breath Weapon: Karnov can spout out Fireballs against the enemies.
-They can be upgraded to aim wider range.
+- Breath Weapon: Karnov can spout out Fireballs against enemies.
+They can be upgraded to aim a wider range.

 - Husky Russkie: None other than Karnov.

-- One-Hit-Point Wonder: Karnov dies in one hit on any occasion in the arcade version.
-NES version has more generous HP system, where Karnov can stand one more hit, which would turn him blue and can be restored to his normal form by collecting fireball upgrade.
+- One-Hit-Point Wonder: Karnov dies in one hit on any occasion in the arcade and Famicom versions.
+The NES version has a more generous HP system, where Karnov can stand one more hit, which would turn him blue instead.
+He can be restored to his normal form by collecting a fireball upgrade.

-- Stout Strength: Is Karnov fat?
-Yes?
+- Stout Strength: Is Karnov a bit chunky?
+Yes.
 Is he strong?
 Most definitely.